jimniels/blog/src/client/posts/2021-07-19-things-i-learned-reading-webkits-ua-stylesheet.md

 }
 ```

 Honestly, I’m not sure how these play out.
-It almost looks like they are executed/evaluated at runtime to apply conditional styling based on system-level configuration.
+It almost looks like they are executed/evaluated at runtime to apply conditional styling based on system-level configuration (**update**: some [insider information](https://twitter.com/gsnedders/status/1417170253679824911) reveals this is “done at compile-time by running the stylesheet through [the C preprocessor](github.com/WebKit/WebKit/)”).

 Here’s another example:

 ```css
 video {